rafamadriz/friendly-snippets/README.md

 snippets in all programming languages, this way you can have it all in one place.

-## Contributing

-First make sure that the snippets don't already exist, so we don't have duplicates.

 ### Usage

 This collection of snippets should work with any plugin that supports loading